 Today just over 100 African animals - roughly the same number as the original batch - roam the island.

 ____Calauit Island situated in north western coast of Palawan, Philippines.
 It declared as a wildlife sanctuary and game preserve in 1977.

 The wild animals were imported from Africa in 1970s to save them from extinction.
 The imported animals include 20 giraffes, dozens of zebra and antelopes.
 Philippines President Ferdinand Marcos ordered the locals to move other places and then he ordered to clear the bamboo forests to make the place similar to the savannahs of Kenya.
 Today, the African animals still roaming around the island and the number of animals is roughly the same as the original number.

-The next day, we had to take a tricycle to bring us to "embarcadero", northwest of Taytay to get into our boat.
+The next day, we had to take a tricycle to bring us to "Embarcadero", northwest of Taytay to get into our boat.
 Our banca, an outrigger boat, was perhaps a little bit bigger than the size of a regular boat.
 Our next stop was in Liminangcong, which is already a couple of hours ride.
-We traversed the western Palawan sea on huge and sometimes convergings waves.
-We had to cover ourselves with tarpaulin in order to keep us and our belonging from getting drenched.
+We traversed the western Palawan sea on huge and sometimes converging waves.
+We had to cover ourselves with tarpaulin to keep us and our belonging from getting drenched.
 I believe almost everyone had been praying for dear life.
-You can't even see any shimmer of light or any island nearby and that was a real horror for us all, but it looked like our boatmen were used to such weather.
-We passed by the Linapacan municipality and it was already dawn when we reached another island, I think it was called Dicabaitot.
+You can't even see any shimmer of light or an island nearby, and that was a real horror for us all, but it looked like our boatmen were used to such weather.
+We passed by the Linapacan municipality, and it was already dawn when we reached another island, I think it was called Dicabaitot.
 Then we had another stop in Panlaitan somewhere in the municipality of Culion where we're able to cook our food and had to get some provisions.
 After over 24 hours on the rough sea and no proper meal or sleep, we finally arrived in Calauit island.

 to be continued...